 FDA has been involved in a number of cosmetic international activities, because of globalization of the market.

-FDA works with regulatory authorities in other countries through the International Cooperation on Cosmetics Regulation (ICCR), an international group of regulatory authorities for cosmetics from Canada, the European Union, Japan, and the United States:
+FDA works with regulatory authorities in other countries through the International Cooperation on Cosmetics Regulation (ICCR), an international group of regulatory authorities for cosmetics from the United States, the European Union, Japan, Canada, and Brazil:

 - Participating in workshops and meetings to help government officials and members of industry in other countries understand U.S. laws and regulations.

 - Developing lines of communication with government authorities in other countries to understand the differences between regulatory approaches.

 - Exploring areas where U.S. requirements match those of other countries so that cooperation can be accomplished without compromising FDA's public health priorities and commitments.

 Two FDA draft guidance documents for industry, “Safety of Nanomaterials in Cosmetic Products” and “Cosmetic Good Manufacturing Practices” are recent examples of how FDA takes international standards into account, consistent with our public health mission.